bjbschmitt/AMFM_decompy/README.txt

-Since that the tools mentioned above require a fundamental frequency reference, the package also includes the pitch tracker YAAPT (Yet Another Algorithm for Pitch Tracking) [1], which is extermely robust for both high quality and telephone speech.
+Since that the tools mentioned above require a fundamental frequency reference, the package also includes the pitch tracker YAAPT (Yet Another Algorithm for Pitch Tracking) [1], which is extremely robust for both high quality and telephone speech.

 The study of AM-FM decomposition algorithms was the theme from my Master Thesis.
 The original YAAPT program in MATLAB is provided for free by its authors, while the QHM